Raymond W. Gibbs Jr.: Irony

 Gibbs argues with the common assumptions that irony is a deliberate pragmatic action.
 He says that ironic acts may not be as "deliberate" in their creation and use as it is often said they are.
 He especially thinks this in the sense that ironic meanings arise from completely conscious states of mind.
 Gibbs proposes a dynamical view of intentional action that explains more thoroughly the psychological complexities of how ironic acts are created and understood.
 There are many different types of irony but ironic speech is very much a deliberate way to communicate.
 Speakers chose to use these ironic statements for a variety of social reasons.
 Gibbs however, says that there are cases in which a speaker's speech is understood as ironic even though there is clear recognition that the comment was not meant to be taken in that manner.
-An example Gibbs' uses to show this is if two students were cheating on an exam together and than afterwards one of them says "I would never be involved in any cheating."
+An example Gibbs' uses to show this is if two students were cheating on an exam together and then afterwards one of them says "I would never be involved in any cheating."
 This is clearly meant to be ironic to both the speaker and the listener.
 However, if you take just a slightly different story such as two students were taking a test and one of them copied off of the other without their knowledge.
 Than after the test someone asked the person who didn't know he was copied off of, "do you cheat?" he answered, "I would never be involved in any cheating."
 Now this sentence was not meant to be ironic, however the student that cheated off of him may take this as ironic even though it was not intended to be.
 Gibbs uses this to show how unintentional irony is not an unusual phenomenon and that we as humans are quite capable to interpret these phrases and events as ironic without needing to contemplate the original deliberate intent of the person or people the speech or acts originated from.